vestrel00/contacts-android/howto/howto-integrate-custom-data.md

 - Consider adding your custom data to this library
 - Custom data without sync adapters will not be synced
-- Displaying custom data in other Contacts apps
+- Displaying your custom data in other Contacts apps
+- Summary of limitations

 > Some of the code used in these examples are in Kotlin.
 If you would like a Java version of this
 > page, create an issue in GitHub.
 You are also free to file a pull request with your own page.
 In